agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 | Female  |                     $149k |
 | Male    |                     $139k |

-At this point I will note a further bias in the data: there are far fewer women than men, even though Insight generally has pretty balanced cohorts.
-It is possible that non-response is not random and instead is correlated to the underlying distribution, for example, perhaps people who are paid less refuse to report.

-There are lots of things I would like to explore---like if women and men see the same [effects from seniority that I observed last time][last_time_senior]---but I just do not have enough women in the sample to say anything conclusive.
+There are lots of things I would like to explore---like "do women benifit from seniority the same as men?", like [I observed last time][last_time_senior]---but I just do not have enough women in the sample to say anything conclusive.